jerhon/www-honlsoft-com/content/blog/2020-04-27-covid-19-statistics-pwa.md

 This is also used to improve experiences when working in a normal web browser.
 In today's world, web applications are littered with assets and JavaScript libraries that are very large.
 While caching can help, loading time can be expensive.
 By using a service worker to cache these files, it can improve performance even when the web site isn't running as a normal PWA.

-Finally to recognize that some website is a PWA and to describe some of it's capabilities.
+Finally a manifest is required to recognize that some website is a PWA and to describe some of it's capabilities.
 For example, is there a certain orientation the web app should be used in, or what's the name of the application installed on the phone?
 This can be done through a web manifest.
 The manifest is referenced in the header of the webpage by a link element.

 # Setting up the Angular Project